 The CAAS criteria must be used to determine whether repairs and modifications are major.

-The Part 145 Organisation will ensure that repairs and modifications, are performed in accordance with CAA Part 21 or in accordance with the data listed in Appendix 4.
+The Part 145 Organisation will ensure that repairs and modifications, are performed in accordance with SAR-21 or in accordance with the data listed in Appendix 4.

 CONTRACTING AND SUBCONTRACTING